dvdvgt/se-tutorial-7/slides/tutorial1.md

 ## working copy

 The **working copy** the project folder that is currently under git version control.
-The working copy consists of "normal" files outside the `.git` that can be altered.
+The working copy consists of "normal" files outside the `.git`, that can be altered.

 ## staging area